Plausible Explanation for the Third COVID-19 Wave in India and Its Implications

 Date Written: May 2, 2022

-Recently some of us reported Monte Carlo calculations of COVID-19 spread as a contact process, using random walkers on a two-dimensional plane.
-The calculations were shown follow observed growth trajectories for secondary and tertiary waves of infection in countries such as the USA, India, South Africa and Serbia~[Chaos, Solitons and Fractals 156 (2022) 111785].
-However, the simulations failed to predict the recently observed Omicron-driven third wave for India.
-Here we present a more complete set of simulations for India, that take into consideration two important aspects not incorporated in the previous work.
-These include the stochastic movement of an erstwhile immobile (and protected) fraction of the population because of the easing of restrictions, and a possible reinfection of some recovered individuals, because of their exposure to a different variant of the SARS-CoV-2 virus.
-These new simulations now show a third COVID-19 wave for India that was missing in the earlier calculations.
-Additionally, they also indicate a significant fourth wave for India, which was indeed observed during approximately the same time period as the model prediction.
+Recently some of us reported Monte Carlo simulations of COVID-19 spread as a contact process, using random walkers on a two-dimensional plane.
+The calculations were shown to follow observed growth trajectories for secondary and tertiary waves of infection in countries such as the USA, India, South Africa and Serbia.
+However, they failed to predict the Omicron-driven third wave for India.
+Here we present a more complete set of simulations for India, that take into consideration two important aspects not incorporated in previous work.
+These include the stochastic movement of an erstwhile immobile (and protected) fraction of the population because of the easing of restrictions, and a possible reinfection of some recovered individuals, arising from their exposure to a new variant of the SARS-CoV-2 virus.
+These extended random walk Monte Carlo simulations show the third COVID-19 wave for India that was missing in the earlier calculations.
+They also suggest an additional fourth wave for India, which was indeed observed during approximately the same time period as the model prediction.

 Funding Information: ST acknowledges funding support from the National Research Foundation (South Africa) under grant number 85100.